samweeks92/GKE-ACM-ASM-demo/infrastructure/layers/init/README.md

 # init

-This directory contains Terraform configuration for the deployment project which contains all of the Cloud Build and repositories that are then deployed to the environment projects.
+This directory contains the Terraform configuration for the deployment project which contains all of the Cloud Build and repositories that are then deployed to the environment projects.